-To do so, in the following sections we will describe the APPLICATE project, its purpose and its messages, to outline the context in which this work came about.
-An overview of APPLICATE's knowledge transfer strategy will follow as applied in four different aspects: communication and dissemination, user and stakeholder engagement, training and clustering.
-In the fourth section of the paper, we will present the project's methodology to monitor and report impact in a quantitative and qualitative manner, and close with key lessons learned and recommendations, and some conclusive remarks.
+To do so, in the following sections we will describe the APPLICATE project, its purpose, and its messages to outline the context in which this work came about.
+An overview of APPLICATE's knowledge transfer strategy will follow as applied in four different aspects: communication and dissemination, user and stakeholder engagement, training, and clustering.
+In the fourth section of the paper, we will present the project's methodology to monitor and report impact in a quantitative and qualitative manner and close with key lessons learned and recommendations and some conclusive remarks.

-2 APPLICATE Key Messages
+2 APPLICATE key messages

-APPLICATE is a European project funded through the Horizon 2020 Research Programme, involving fifteen research institutions, universities, and national weather centres from eight European countries and Russia.
-The project, which ran over 4.5 years and ended in April 2021, has brought together expertise from scientific communities working with weather and climate models to assess the impact of Arctic changes in mid-latitudes, and to respond to specific stakeholder needs for enhanced predictive capacity in the Arctic region from weather to climate time scales.
-A wide range of stakeholders and users were therefore included in the project through the User Group, and other project outreach activities.
+APPLICATE is a European project funded through the Horizon 2020 Research Programme, involving 15 research institutions, universities, and national weather centers from eight European countries and Russia.
+The project, which ran over 4.5 years and ended in April 2021, brought together expertise from scientific communities working with weather and climate models to assess the impact of Arctic changes at mid latitudes and to respond to specific stakeholder needs for enhanced predictive capacity in the Arctic region from weather to climate timescales.
+A wide range of stakeholders and users was therefore included in the project through the User Group and other project outreach activities.
 They were regularly consulted to effectively exchange knowledge on the latest science and user needs.